-Vice-president Stephen Jones heard Bryant over usually loud cursing of defensive coordinator Rod Marinelli.
-He said maybe it’s good the Bryant was injured and unable to practice or it may have more fighting as well as more intensity.
+Vice president Stephen Jones heard Bryant over the usually loud cursing defensive coordinator Rod Marinelli.
+He said maybe it’s good that Bryant was injured and unable to practice, or it may have caused more fighting as well as more intensity.

-As far as the players were healthy and participating running back Joseph Randle said it best: “It just got started.
+As far as the players who were healthy and participating, running back Joseph Randle said it best: “It just got started.
 We’ve got to finish it tomorrow.”